KindredEmu06149/BetterDicord-Theme/README.md

 If you have it, just turn it on and be glad that you can read, and if you do not have it only you have such an error ![image](https://user-images.githubusercontent.com/77973702/149636895-5f3b4ca4-07b0-4ebf-89e5-61f3294334b6.png) you have to try again to read this time carefully the instructions.

  ## Thanks for supporting.
-If you have any idea about next themes, send Feedback on mail
+If you have any idea about next themes, send Feedback on mail or discord
 snierdolxd@gmail.com

+ @Yoma#2886